-- Application Procedure: Students apply for these exchange programs through Furman's competitive online application process, which is includes: application questionnaires, an individual advising requirement, an interview with the exchange program coordinator, and a check of Furman references.
-Once a student is approved by Furman and nominated to the partner institution, the student will need to complete an application directly to and be accepted by the exchange university according to the program deadlines. - Cost: Students are billed for Furman tuition plus a \$1,000 study away fee.
-Depending on the exchange agreement, room and board may also be billed by Furman (in which case the rates are the same as on campus), or students will select a room and/or board option provided by the exchange university and pay these costs directly to the host university.
-All other costs including airfare, visas, and meals not provided are the student's responsibility - Financial Aid and Scholarships: Federal, State, and Furman aid can be applied towards Furman Exchange study away programs as if the student was on campus.
-Students with demonstrated financial need who have a FAFSA on file may apply for a Study Away Scholarship.
-Students may also be eligible to apply for scholarship through the host university. - Transfer Credit: Students who participate in exchange programs must obtain pre-approval for the anticipated courses to transfer in to Furman by completing a transfer credit authorization form the semester before departure.
-Please refer to the Academics section for additional information.
+- Application Procedure: Students apply for these exchange programs through Furman's competitive application process, which includes an interview with the exchange program coordinator.
+Once a student is approved by Furman and nominated to the partner institution, the student will need to complete an exchange university application. - Cost: Students are billed for Furman tuition plus a \$250 study away fee.
+Depending on the exchange agreement, room and board may also be billed by Furman, in which case the rates are the same as on campus, or students will select a room and/or board option provided by the exchange university and pay these costs directly to the host university.
+All other costs, including airfare, are the student's responsibility.
+Hollingsworth, Townes, and Duke Scholars can also apply their one-time \$2000 stipend to study away programs. - Financial Aid and Scholarships: Financial aid and scholarships can be applied towards exchange programs.
+Students with financial need may apply for a Study Away Scholarship.